Aneg0707/Google-Analytics-4-Data-API/README.md

 # Google-Analytics-4-Data-API

-Practicing with GA4 DATA API to retreive data on:
+Practising with GA4 DATA API to retreive data on:
 - event level
 - session level
 - consider if the metrics and dimensions are compatible